Top Nuggets vs. Suns Players to Watch - Western Conference Semifinals Game 2

 Nuggets' Last Game

-The Nuggets knocked off the Suns, 125-107, on Saturday.
-Jamal Murray scored a team-high 34 points for the Nuggets, and Kevin Durant had 29 for the Suns.
+The Nuggets defeated the Suns, 125-107, on Saturday.
+Murray poured in a team-high 34 points for the Nuggets, and chipped in five rebounds and nine assists.
+Kevin Durant had 29 points, plus 14 rebounds and one assist, for the Suns.

 |Name